All Episodes

 She wants to stay at Blair House, but it's booked and nothing else will do.

-This is from Good Morning America today, a montage of the correspondent David Wright, and you'll also hear ABC News Koki Roberts.
+This is some Good Morning America Today, a montage of the correspondent David Wright.

 The Obama family asked for an early check-in at Blair House, the presidential guest quarters across the street from the White House.